9 Neural Networks

 Neural networks use similar ideas but in layers.

-\(A_k\) is calculated by calculating the linear combination and then using the Activation function on it (right to left) in Equation 9.3.
+- \(A_k\) is calculated by computing the linear combination and then using the Activation function on it (right to left) in Equation 9.3.

 where